Probing Quantifier Comprehension in Large Language Models: Another Example of Inverse Scaling: Dataset and Models

-We use the same dataset as used by \cite{michaelov2022rarely} which originates from a set of psycholinguistic done on humans \cite{urbach2010quantifiers}.
+We use the same dataset as used by \cite{michaelov2022rarely} which originates from a set of psycholinguistic experiments done on humans \cite{urbach2010quantifiers}.
 The dataset consists of 120 different backbone phrases, which are modified by two sets of quantifier and completed by a typical and an atypical continuing word.
 An example can be seen in Table \ref{Table:dataset}.

 The backbone phrase shown in the example is `postmen carry', which is modified by a \textit{most}-type and a \textit{few}-type quantifier.
-In this paper, we study the effects of these two quantifiers and how LLMs interpret them.
+Following \cite{michaelov2022rarely}, in this paper we study the effects of these two quantifiers and how LLMs interpret them.
 Each backbone phrase is modified by two \textit{most}-type and two \textit{few}-type modifiers.
 After the quantifiers are used to modify the backbone phrases, if the language model takes into account the meaning of the word, it should be more likely to produce a word with appropriate typicality.
 Words that are more typically associated with the backbone phrase are labelled \textit{typical (T)}.
-For examples, the phrase \textit{"Most postmen carry"} is typically followed by the word \textit{mail} and not by the \textit{atypical (A)} word \textit{oil}.
-We expect the language model to take into account the quantifier when assigning probabilities to the word following the quantifier-modified phrase.
+For examples, the phrase \textit{"postmen carry"} is typically followed by the word \textit{mail} and not by the \textit{atypical (A)} word \textit{oil}. \textbf{We expect the language model to take into account the quantifier when assigning probabilities to the word following the quantifier-modified phrase}.
 Each backbone phrase modified by a quantifier is tested to be followed by a \textit{typical} and an \textit{atypical} word.
-The following \textit{typical/atypical} words are also together called \textbf{critical words} in the previous studies.
+The \textit{typical/atypical} words are also together referred to as \textbf{critical words} in this paper.

+The dataset contains a total of 960 sentences, with 120 unique backbone phrases, with 8 modifications to each sentence as shown in Table \ref{Table:dataset}.
+We have 2 different quantifier types and two quantifiers per quantifier type, thus making four versions of each backbone phrase.
+Each quantifier-modified backbone phrase is followed by a typical and atypical word, thus making 8 sentences per backbone phrase.